Aliazzzz/Applied-Design-Patterns-in-CODESYS-V3/Patterns of Ladder Logic Programming/README.md

-# The 'Patterns of Ladder Logic' in CODESYS 3
+The 'Patterns of Ladder Logic' translated to CODESYS 3 LD Function Blocks

 Original Poster: Scott Whitlock